An ever-increasing number of couples tying the knot today are thinking of creative ways to make their special day unique.

 Many couples these days debate about whether they should place their engravings on the outside of the ring or on the inside (or both!)
 It’s completely up to the individual couple and style of the couple involved of course, but here are some practical considerations to be aware of:

-At Claddagh Design, we create unique wedding rings as well as our other jewelry ranges.
-All of our pieces are hand made by our resident Irish silversmith and are hallmarked in Dublin Castle.
-We can make traditional plain bands, custom engraved pieces, or for something that little bit extra special.
-How about the traditional symbols of love, loyalty and friendship the Claddagh Wedding Ring?
-You can see our Celtic Irish Wedding Ring Collection or contact us directly to order your engraved Irish Wedding Ring We’d be delighted to work with you on that special one-of-a-kind piece for you and your significant other.
+At Claddagh Design, we create unique wedding rings as well as our other special jewelry gifts for your wedding day.
+See our Celtic Irish Wedding Ring Collection or contact us directly to order your engraved Irish Wedding Ring We’d be delighted to work with you on that special one-of-a-kind piece for you and your significant other.